SeshaPhaniVV/LogAnalyzer/README.md

 ### Introduction
 The goal of this project is to gain experience with solving a distributed computational problem using cloud computing technologies.
+I have built a solution to analyze huge log files and solved a set of use cases using big data techniques such as hadoop Map Reduce and deployed this application in
+AMAZON EMR cluster.

 Video Link : https://www.youtube.com/watch?v=HIEiFrPHoSE

-The video explains deployment of hadoop application in AWS EMR Instance
+The video explains deployment of hadoop application in AWS EMR Cluster

 ### Environment